 Never use synthetic cleansers on the camera body or lens.
-If dirt remains, contact the closest Canon Customer Support Help Desk as listed on the customer support list supplied with your camera.
+If dirt remains, contact the closest Canon Customer Support Help Desk as listed on the separate Canon Customer Support leaflet.

 Viewfinder and LCD Monitor

 Use a lens blower brush to remove dust and dirt.
 If necessary, gently wipe with a soft cloth or an eyeglass lens wiper to remove stubborn dirt.